Manchester Distance Access Scheme 2021

 If you have been made an offer to study at Manchester, your Academic School might wait until you have responded to the offer through UCAS before inviting you to participate in the scheme.
 Just follow the instructions in the email to sign up.

 MDAS is open to students who meet certain background criteria as detailed below.
 In order to participate in the scheme you must be holding an offer from The University of Manchester.
 Only students who choose Manchester as their 'Firm' choice will be able to participate in the academic element and go on to complete the scheme.
+Only students who choose Manchester as their ‘Firm’ choice will be able to participate in the scheme.

 To be eligible for MDAS, you must: